nh-server/switch-guide/docs/user_guide/modchip/preparing_hekate.md

 :::

 ## What you need:
-- The latest release of [Hekate](https://github.com/CTCaer/Hekate/releases/) (Download the `hekate_ctcaer_(version).zip` release of Hekate)
+- The latest release of [hekate](https://github.com/CTCaer/Hekate/releases/) (Download the `hekate_ctcaer_(version).zip` release of hekate)
 - Your microSD card

 ## Instructions:

-1. Extract the Hekate `.zip` to a location on your computer.
+1. Extract the hekate `.zip` to a location on your computer.
 1. Insert your microSD card into your computer.
 1. Copy the `Nintendo` folder (and any other important data) from the root of your microSD card to a safe space on your device.
-1. Inside of the extracted Hekate folder, you will find the `bootloader` folder and the `hekate_ctcaer_(version).bin` payload.
+1. Inside of the extracted hekate folder, you will find the `bootloader` folder and the `hekate_ctcaer_(version).bin` payload.
 1. Copy the `bootloader` folder and `hekate_ctcaer_(version).bin` payload to the root of your microSD card.
 1. Rename the `hekate_ctcaer_(version).bin` payload to `payload.bin`
 1. Insert your microSD card back into your Switch, then turn it on.
-1. You should now be loaded into the Hekate GUI (Nyx), pictured below, within seconds.
+1. You should now be loaded into the hekate GUI (Nyx), pictured below, within seconds.
     ![Nyx](../all/img/nyx.bmp){ width="600" }
     - If you are unable to load into Nyx, consult the warning message below.

 ::: warning

-If your Switch does not load into the Hekate GUI, or shows a `No SD Card`/`No Payload` screen when turning on the console, ensure that you inserted your microSD card and that Hekate's `payload.bin` is on the root of the microSD card.
+If your Switch does not load into the hekate GUI, or shows a `No SD Card`/`No Payload` screen when turning on the console, ensure that you inserted your microSD card and that hekate's `payload.bin` is on the root of the microSD card.

 :::